-Prerequisite: FINA 601 The focus of this course is on the financial problems faced by multinationals and other firms engaged in international business.
+Prerequisite: FINA 601 The focus of this course is on the financial problems faced by multipationals and other firms the financial problems faced by multinationals and other firms engaged in international business.
 Topics covered include the foreign investment decision, sources of financing, capital structure and cost of capital for the multinational firm, forecasting exchange rates, managing exchange risk, diversification of international portfolios, and tax effects of international operations.

-FINA 632 INTERNATIONAL TRADE AND FINANCE
+INTERNATIONAL TRADE AND FINANCE

-Prerequisite: FINA 601 This course considers the current theories and practical consequences of international trade.
+This course considers the current theories and practical consequences of international trade.
 A variety of forms of trade barriers and commercial policy as a means of regulating trade are examined.
 The institutional implementation of commercial policy in developed as well as underdeveloped countries forms a significant part of this course.
 Internal financial flows and exchange rate mechanisms are also considered.
 The domestic consequences for enterprises of exchange rate policy are examined.